oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the structure for a JSON-encoded Status List Aggregation:

 * `status_lists`: REQUIRED.
-JSON array of strings that contains URIs linking to Status List (Tokens).
+JSON array of strings that contains URIs linking to Status List Tokens.

 The Status List Aggregation URI provides a list of Status List URIs.
 This aggregation in JSON and the media type return SHOULD be `application/json`.
 A Relying Party can iterate through this list and fetch all Status List Tokens before encountering the specific URI in a Referenced Token.